yafuly/TPO/README.md

    - `data_path`: Path to the data file (JSON).
 Refer to `data/sample.json` for more details.
    - `ip`: Server IP address of the vLLM server, e.g., `localhost` or `127.0.0.1`.
    - `port`: Port number for the vLLM server, e.g., `8000`.
-   - `server_model`: Base model used for serving via an API, e.g., `allenai/Llama-3.1-Tulu-3-70B-SFT`.
+   - `server_model`: Base model used for serving via an API, e.g., `server-allenai/Llama-3.1-Tulu-3-70B-SFT` or `server-/mnt/models/reward_model/Llama-3.1-Tulu-3-70B-SFT`.
    - `reward_model`: Identifier or path for the reward model, e.g., `sfairXC/FsfairX-LLaMA3-RM-v0.1` or `/mnt/models/reward_model`.
    - `sample_size`: Number of responses to sample for each step (default: 5).
    - `max_iterations`: Max number of test-time optimization iterations (default: 5).